operand/agency/README.md

-`everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can _discover_ and communicate with the tools, as well as each other, and any humans available in their given environment.
+`everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can _discover_ and communicate with the tools, each other, and any humans available in their given environment.

-`everything` provides a simple means for defining actions, callbacks, _and_ access policies on those actions that you can use to monitor and ensure safety for the systems you expose to your agents.
+`everything` provides a simple means for defining actions, callbacks, _and_ access policies that you can use to monitor and ensure safety for the systems you expose to your agents.

 A central part of the design, is that humans and other systems can easily integrate as well, using a simple common format for messages.
 You can even use